SKIP TO PAGE CONTENT

 DID YOU KNOW?

-You will be contacted by WTAMU’s Office of Civil Rights & Title IX with information regarding your options, resources and request a meeting to discuss them.
+You will be contacted by WTAMU’s Office of Civil Rights & Title IX with information regarding your options, including supportive measures that are available to you.

 You have the right to: